Mathiaszmrga/ProtoPCBs/README.md

 ___

-65x45mm board with pads for screw terminal or wires and support for different input or output voltages.
+65x45mm board with pads for screw terminal or wires, support for different input or output voltages and 3mm mounting holes.

 | Location | Board | 3D view |
 |:--|:--|:--|